New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 HOW POLICYLAYER USES THIS

 PolicyLayer provides kill switch functionality by switching to a deny-all policy.
-Since PolicyLayer is fail-closed by default, replacing the active YAML policy with an empty or deny-all policy immediately blocks every tool call.
+Because a grant with no policy denies every call, removing the grant's policy — or replacing it with a default-deny document that allows no tools — immediately blocks every tool call.
 The switch takes effect on the next policy evaluation — which happens before every tool call.
 No pending calls can bypass it.

 FREQUENTLY ASKED QUESTIONS